Julius-Ky/reCeption/contracts/README.md

 # Reception Contract

-The smart contract exposes five methods to enable storing and retrieving a reception interactions in the NEAR network.
+The smart contract exposes five methods to enable storing and retrieving a reCeption interactions in the NEAR network.

 ```ts
 @NearBindgen({})